 We are seeking for an individual to serve as our Housing Stabilization Coordinator.
-The Housing Stabilization Coordinator is responsible for supporting the Housing Stabilization Manager and the Director of Housing Stabilization in ensuring that AFC and The Center for Housing and Health is compliant with all funder regulations regarding rental assistance, including proper documentation, accurate client and landlord information, and timely rental payments for HUD CoC programs.
-The Housing Stabilization Coordinator will be responsible for tracking and processing in-coming HUD CoC program fees as well as managing surplus program fees for incentive programs in collaboration with Housing Stabilization Manager.
+The Housing Stabilization Coordinator is responsible for supporting the Housing Stabilization Manager, the Director of Housing Stabilization and the Flexible Housing Pool Team in ensuring that AFC, The Center for Housing and Health, and the Flexible Housing Pool is compliant with all funder regulations regarding rental assistance, including proper documentation, accurate client and landlord information, and timely rental payments for the Flexible Housing Pool and HUD CoC and HOPWA programs as needed.
+The Housing Stabilization Coordinator will be responsible for tracking and processing in-coming Flexible Housing Pool client rent contributions.

 Principal functions and responsibilities of this position include the following:

 Process rental and utility paperwork for clients in the Flexible Housing Pool and ensure funder compliance/requirements; verify payments before release;

 Enter rental and utility payments in client database;

 Coordinate with the Housing Specialists and Landlord Engagement Specialists to establish expedited and reoccurring payments;

 Support rental payment processing for HUD CoC and HOPWA programs as needed.